-Readings down to .1 of a cent, twenty-five times a second!
+Readings down to .1 of a hertz, twenty-five times a second!

 Calibrate to current pitch with one button press.